 ESOI has conducted extensive groundwater monitoring at the Otter Creek Road Facility as required by the provisions of OAC 3745-54-91 for more than 20 years.
-The groundwater monitoring program has included not only the required monitoring of the upper-most aquifer but also additional monitoring of (1) groundwater in the contact zone between the lacustrine and upper till, and (2) groundwater in the contact zone between the upper till, which are both above the upper-most aquifer.
+The groundwater monitoring program has included not only the required monitoring of the upper-most aquifer but also additional monitoring of (1) groundwater in the contact zone between the lacustrine and upper till, and (2) groundwater in the contact zone between the upper till and lower till, which are both above the upper-most aquifer.
 Monitoring of these discrete water-bearing zones above the upper-most aquifer was originally included to provide early warning of releases from the Facility that could adversely affect the upper-most aquifer.

 Currently, the groundwater monitoring program includes a network of 124 monitoring wells, which consist of 29 wells that monitor the upper-most aquifer (bedrock wells), 50 wells that monitor the contact zone between the shallow and deep tills (deep till wells), and 45 wells that monitor the contact zone between the lacustrine and shallow till (shallow till wells).
+The 95 deep till and shallow till wells are not required under OAC 3745-54-91, and were installed prior to the extensive groundwater monitoring and additional RFI field investigation which in combination have provided a comprehensive understanding of site hydrogeology and source characteristics that was not available when these early warning monitoring wells were installed.
 The 124 monitoring wells are location on the perimeter of the Facility and along York Street, which bisects the Facility (see Figures 5a through 5c).